adambrgmn/indebox/README.md

 # Indebox
-A middlehand between InDesign and Dropbox to make them work together so that you can work your magic.
+A middle hand between InDesign and Dropbox to make them work together so that you can work your magic.

 ## Table of index
 - The issue
 - The solution
 -- How it works
 - Download and instructions
+-- Requirements
 - Contribute
 - Code introduction
 -- The tools